hipstersmoothie/sketchmine/packages/sketch-builder/README.md

 # @sketchmine/sketch-builder

-The sketch-generator is the heart pice of this library.
+The sketch-builder is the heart pice of this library.
 It takes control over generating **.sketch** files from any html that is provided to the library.
 It can draw a symbol Library or just a plain page.
 The orchestration for drawing a hole library is done by the library itself.

 ## Development